 Upon completion, your construction drawings are sent to a third-party engineer licensed for your build location for review sand stamp.
 S/he also ensures your home’s specifications meet local building codes.
 This process typically takes several weeks.
 Further, any change to the design during this phase must be drawn into the construction documents–and again reviewed by the engineer.
 It’s a sequence of events that exponentially extends the time it takes to receive stamped drawings.

-The permitting process is another part of the pre-construction phase that may delay your construction start date.
+The permitting process is another part of the pre-construction phase that may delay your building start date.
 This is because the amount of time it takes to pull permits for your new home varies by location.
 In some municipalities, for example, it takes just a few days to receive the necessary permits.
-However, if you plan to build in an area where construction is booming, it may take a month (or two!) to receive the approvals needed prior to breaking ground.
+However, if you plan to build in 2020 in an area where construction is booming, it may take a month (or two!) to receive the approvals needed prior to breaking ground.